Code of Safe Practice

 You must place each needle used in a sharps box or medical tray emptied into a sharps box immediately on removal.

-If you draw blood when removing needles, you should apply light pressure using clean cotton wool or a cotton bud designed for external use on skin, avoiding contact with the patient’s body fluids.
-You must dispose of the cotton wool immediately, in a sharps container or clinical waste bag.
+If you draw blood when removing needles, you should apply light pressure using cotton wool or a cotton bud designed for external use on skin, avoiding contact with the patient’s body fluids.
+You must dispose of the cotton wool immediately in a sharps container or clinical waste bag.

 Once you have needled a point, you must not re-palpate the point with your bare finger during that treatment session unless the fingertips have been cleaned by hand washing or alcohol based hand rub gel.